nspcc-dev/neofs-testcases/README.md

 ### Robot style

-Следует всегда заполнять секции [Tags] и [Documentation] для Testcase'ов и Documentation для Test Suite'ов.
+You should always complete the [Tags] and [Documentation] sections for Testcases and Documentation for Test Suites.

 ### Robot-framework User Guide